Office of Exploratory Advising

 Students who are enrolled in another department, but feel they have chosen their major unwisely, may transfer to the Exploratory program upon receiving permission from an advisor in Exploratory Advising.

 No degree is offered through the Exploratory program.
 Most Exploratory students are freshmen or sophomores.
 Prior to the junior year, students should select a major and be taking major courses.
 Students should not remain in the Exploratory program beyond 60 credits or past the end of the sophomore year.

 Students who do not meet the admissions requirements of the eight academic colleges, are sometimes admitted into the 2-year Aggie Prep Program.

 The primary function of the program is to assist and encourage students in the improvement of their academic status.
 To accomplish this purpose, participants are urged to limit their course loads each semester, satisfy remedial requirements when indicated, and meet frequently with an advisor.
 Students admitted to this program are encouraged to take General Education and exploratory classes.
-Resources in the Academic Resource Center, the University Counseling Center, the Testing Center, and Career Services are available to assist such students with career, aptitude, life skills, and study skills counseling.
+Resources in the Academic Success Center, the University Counseling Center, the Testing Center, and Career Services are available to assist such students with career, aptitude, life skills, and study skills counseling.

 Speak with your academic advisor to discuss specific program requirements.

 Contact information for individual professional and faculty advisors can be found in the Undergraduate Advisor Directory .

 Students who qualify for and have been admitted into an undergraduate degree-granting major are assigned an advisor within their department and/or college.

 Each of the eight academic colleges has its own unique advising structure.
 Some colleges rely heavily on faculty advisors, while others use full-time professional advisors.
 Some colleges use a combination of each.
 Advising information for each of the colleges is shown below.